danieldiamond/gitlab-analytics/README.md

 ### JupyterHub

 [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) - a multi-user Hub that spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

+## Guidelines

+For effective development and consistency, general guidelines have been below.

+### General Guidelines

+- Percentages should appear as integer values
+  - ```ex: 30% ```

+### Dashboards
+- Chart Titles should exist to explain the chart
+- Fields should be define based on the business, not how it is labeled in a database table
+  - ```ex: TCV or Total Contract Value, not tcv_value```

 # License